pranigopu/learningKubernetes/4_kubernetesViaAks.md

 `pod "pod1" deleted`

 ### Services
 We can expose (i.e. make available and accessible) an application running on a pod or a set of pods by using various services.
 We can expose the application either internally (i.e. to nodes within the cluster) or externally.
 To expose applications internally, we use the _cluster IP service_ (provides communication between pods in within the cluster).
-To expose applications externally (i.e. allow access from outside the cluster), we need to create either a _node port_ (currently in preview), an _ingress service_ _load balancer service_ (a service created by AKS for the cluster by default).
+To expose applications externally (i.e. allow access from outside the cluster), we need to create either a _node port_ (currently in preview), an _ingress service_ or a _load balancer service_ (a service created by AKS for the cluster by default).
 Since we are working with AKS, we shall discuss Kubernetes services with respect to an AKS environment.

 #### Load balancer service